SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 She answers that it is not that physics does not exist, but that what we think is physics is wrong.

-I'm not sure of the spin the Netflix adaptation will have this, nor am I sure how this remark will play out in the original novels, but it is a crux... for me at least, worth writing about... and with my allegorical interpretation too.
+I'm not sure of the spin the Netflix adaptation will have on this, nor am I sure how this remark will play out in the original novels, but it is a crux... for me at least, worth writing about... and with my allegorical interpretation too.